-The Sovini Group brings together like-minded organisations from the ‘non-for profit’ and commercial sectors in a mutually beneficial and collaborative business partnership.
+The Sovini Group brings together like-minded organisations from the ‘non-for profit’, charitable and commercial sectors in a mutually beneficial and collaborative business partnership.
 With the benefits of a number of shared central services, each Group entity retains independence whilst working towards commonly held codes of business practice and sound governance arrangements.

 Any supplier or sub-contractor that we choose to work with is subject to a comprehensive assessment process prior to their appointment, to ensure their operations are in line with our ethical business standards.
 This includes:

 Once approved, suppliers and sub-contractors are subject to regular monitoring and review to ensure they maintain the standards required and are removed were breaches are discovered, with relevant investigation agencies informed accordingly.

 In parts of our Group that are involved in importing timber products we also maintain full ‘Chain of Custody’ registrations to ensure the products supplied have sound environmental provenance and there are no child labour or worker exploitation issues.

 As part of comprehensive pre-employment checks we ensure all prospective employees have indefinite leave to remain within the UK and appropriate permits to work, where these are required.
 This includes signposting prospective workers to European Union Settled Status requirements, where applicable, following the UK’s exit from the European Union in December 2020.